Q1. What was the major impact of electricity on the farmers of Palampur? Explain.

 - Use of farm machinery: Use of machinery for irrigation, harvesting, threshing, etc improves the quality of work as well as reduces time consumption.

 - Use of chemical fertilizers and pesticides: The use of chemical fertilizers and pesticides ensure the farmers about the better upbringing of crops in quality and quantity.

-The factors responsible for poor economic conditions of farm labourers like Dala and Ramkali are:
+The factors responsible for the poor economic conditions of farm labourers like Dala and Ramkali are:

 (i) Use of modern farming techniques

-The use of modern farming techniques make it difficult for farm labourers to get work.
-Tractors are used for ploughing, harvesters for harvesting, threshers for threshing and weedicide for removing weeds.
+- The use of modern farming techniques makes it difficult for farm labourers to get work.
+Tractors are used for ploughing, harvesters for harvesting, threshers for threshing, and weedicide for removing weeds.

 - This leaves very less or no work for farm labourers.(ii) Poorly Paid